Frequently asked questions

 Do I have to answer all the questions?

-Answering any of the questions, including any demographic questions in the section “About you”, is completely voluntary.
+Answering any of the questions, including any demographic questions in the 'Some questions about you' section, is completely voluntary.
 This means you don’t have to answer them all.
 However, we hope you will answer as many questions as possible, as this will give us the best possible picture of your experiences.

 I have a complaint or comment about my GP practice that is not covered by the survey.
 How do I tell someone about this?